NHSDigital/bcss-playwright/docs/InvestigationDatasetBuilderApplication.md

 ### Adding Custom Types

-You can add custom types for fields that do not fit the standard types or enums.
+You can add custom types for fields that do not fit the standard types or enums.<br>
 Examples include `"yes_no"` and `"therapeutic_diagnostic"`, which are handled as special dropdowns in the UI.

 **To add a custom type:**